davkow/on-my-bookshelf/docs/api/users-update-a-user-property.md

 ## Request headers

-Must include a `Content-type` header to specify JSON.

 | Header name | Description | Required | Value |
 | -------------- | ------ | ------------ |------------ |
 | Content-type | The format of the data to be posted. | Required | application/json |